cairis-platform/cairis/docs/gro.rst

    the Environments combo box, the editor will be reloaded with the requirement associated with the selected asset or environment.

 -  A requirement can be deleting by right clicking on any cell in the row to be removed, and selecting Remove from the speed menu.
 Deleting a requirement also has the effect of re-ordering the requirement labels.

+-  A requirement can be reassociated with another asset or environment by right clicking on any cell in the requirement to be updated, and selecting Move from the speed menu.
+In the modal dialog, select whether the requirement is to be moved to an asset or environment, and the name of the asset or environment.
+Moving a requirement also has the effect of re-ordering the requirement labels.

 Visualising Requirements Quality using Chernoff Faces